ikkez/F3-Sugar/README.md

 ### FileUnit

-A Plugin which offers some file system functionality. *(deprecated - will completly move into FAL FileSystem Adapter)*
+A Plugin which offers some file system functionality. *(deprecated - will completely move into FAL FileSystem Adapter)*

 ***